 Battery mode supplies battery power to the load if utility power fails or if the utility voltage goes outside of the permissible range.
 On the front panel display, the run indicator (green) is ON, the alarm indicator (yellow) is ON, and the buzzer beeps once each second.
 The LCD Flow screen displays On Battery.
-Figure 2.20 below shows the diagram of battery mode.
+Figure 2.16 on the next page shows the diagram of battery mode.